Suzanne Cory High School: House system

 The house program involves a number of whole school competitions in several different domains including sports, debating, and music.
 This includes whole school events such as an athletics carnival, house chorals, and participation in charitable events such as the Relay for Life and World's Greatest Shave.

 Students earn house points through the school values card system by demonstrating the school's prescribed values of respect, aspiration, and contribution.
 These are also earned by students in class, through co-curricular involvement, or outside of class.

+Associated with each house is a wing of the main building, with Blackwood taking the "T Wing", Apollo (formerly Cottrell) the "S Wing", and Kororoit and Rothwell sharing the upstairs areas, with the rooms being indicated by a G prefix.
+House assemblies involve students participating in house activities within their house wing, receiving per-house news and for practising the schools mass singing program.

 Sports

 Within the school there are various sporting opportunities that students are encouraged to become involved in.
 Sport is a compulsory subject for Year 9 and 10 students, in addition to practical physical education requirements.

 In addition to the sports program, whole school opportunities such as the school swimming and athletics carnivals are held in the first term.
 These events set a platform for the school's culture and application of the core values.
 The school's house program is also used as a vehicle through lunch time sporting competitions where the students participate for their house in various team sports.

 At the inter-school sport level, students participate in a wide range of sports against other schools in the Wyndham region.
 If successful, winning teams represent Wyndham against other schools in the Western Metropolitan Region.